swannodette/mies/src/leiningen/new/mies/README.md

     1. Uncomment the following line in src/[project name]/core.cljs:
        ;; (repl/connect "http://localhost:9000/repl")
     2. Run `./scripts/brepl`
-    4. Browse to http://localhost:9000 (you should see Hello World! in web console)
+    3. Browse to http://localhost:9000 (you should see Hello World! in web console)
-    5. (back to step 3) you should now see the REPL prompt: ClojureScript:cljs.user>
+    4. (back to step 3) you should now see the REPL prompt: cljs.user>
-    6. You may now evaluate ClojureScript statements in the browser context.
+    5. You may now evaluate ClojureScript statements in the browser context.

 For more info using the browser as a REPL environment, see [this](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment).